drindeng/An-Independent-T-TEST/README.md

-# An-Independent-T-TEST

-## An Analysis of Number of Firms in Metropolitan Areas by Owner Sex
+# Analyzing gender inequality in firm ownership: A study of 101 metropolitan cities in the USA

 In this study, firm ownership in 101 metropolitan cities with more than 50,000 firms in the USA was analyzed by gender.